 This brand-new waterfront district in the center of downtown Halifax is filling up with restaurants, art, shopping, and events.

 New in Fall 2021 – MUIR, a Marriott Autograph hotel, will be a 5-star property on the Halifax waterfront with custom-designed furniture, a speakeasy, and a private guest-only art gallery.
 The Muir juts dramatically over the waterfront, a beautiful example of architecture on the waterfront.

 Restaurants/Sites: Boardwalk/Harbor, Citadel, Maritime Museum, Five Fisherman Restaurant

-Nova Scotia and its variety of scenic drives is perfect for a driving holiday or road trip.
+Nova Scotia and its variety of scenic drives are perfect for a driving holiday or road trip.
 It has so much variety beyond just the Cabot Trail and Bay of Fundy.
-Hopefully you can get out and follow the signs along the other routes to get a complete view of this picturesque and culture filled part of Canada.
+Hopefully, you can get out and follow the signs along the other routes to get a complete view of this picturesque and culture-filled part of Canada.
 As you can see, there’s an endless amount of things to do in Nova Scotia!

 This post contains some affiliate links.
 If you choose to purchase items through these links, I will earn a small commission at no extra cost to you.
 These commissions help reduce the costs of running this site

 I was a guest of Visit Nova Scotia during this trip and they provided me assistance with lodging as well as suggesting driving routes.
 However all of the opinions here are my own.